David JH Jones

 After retiring from Granta School in 2016 I travel as much as possible with my husband.
 I am also treasurer for Friends of Granta and a Committee Member for a Local Motor Boat Club which I am a member of.
 I feel very proud to be a part of CJP

-How long have you volunteered for Cambridge Joint Playscheme?
-7 years.
+How long have you worked/volunteered for Cambridge Joint Playscheme?
+Coming close to 10 years.

 What is your role at CJP?
 I designed and maintain the CJP website as well as managing the Facebook page.
 I help Carol our Activities Manager with ideas for days out and help out with admin for the really busy Easter and Summer Playschemes.